ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-*   If a "rua" tag is present and contains at least one syntactically valid reporting URI, the Mail Receiver **MUST** act as if a record containing "p=none" was retrieved, and continue processing;
+*   If a "rua" tag is present and contains at least one syntactically valid reporting URI, the Mail Receiver **MUST** act as if a record containing "p=none" was retrieved and continue processing;

 *   Otherwise, the Mail Receiver applies no DMARC processing to this message.